drogue-iot/blog.drogue.io/content/2022-03-21-drogue-cloud-zero-nine/index.md

 ## Application monitoring: Metrics and Tracing

-I am not sure, I need to advertise the benefits of application monitoring.
+I am not sure if I need to advertise the benefits of application monitoring.
 We wanted to have that for a while.
 Not only as a feature, but actually for using that ourselves in our public sandbox.
 And, as we have been testing performance and throughput, having metrics and tracing comes in handy too.